jumpt57/terraform-sandbox/README.md

 - Will destroy everything in the config link to the project
 - Never run for a live project !

+### Terraform validate

+- WIll validate the terraform scripts

 ## State